Summary: A Treatise of Human Nature (page 4)

 5.

-It eventually grows to a considerable size, but let us note that it remains finite.
-At no point have we encountered the infinite: we started from a finite idea, the simplest and indivisible one, and we arrive at another finite idea.
-The infinite appears only in the following way: Were I to carry on the addition in infinitum, I clearly perceive, that the idea of extension msut also become infinite
+It eventually grows to a considerable size, but it remains finite.
+At no point have we encountered the infinite: we started from a finite idea—the simplest and indivisible one—and we arrive at another finite idea.
+The infinite arises only in the following way: Were I to carry on the addition in infinitum, I clearly perceive, that the idea of extension must also become infinite

 6.